SviatlanaHodzina/BlazeStoreProject/README.md

 Test Results with failed test-cases in class ContactModalWindowPageTest.
 Other test cases are going to be verified in the following process

-Instructions on running the tests will be displayed here later.